 ABOUT

-She was named one of DANCE Magazine’s 25 to Watch, received a McKnight Fellowship for Dance and a Sage Award for People’s Choice, was a finalist for the Jerome Hill Fellowship, and has received funding from the Jerome Foundation and Minnesota State Arts Board.
-Her work has been presented at the Walker Art Center, American Swedish Institute, Icehouse, First Avenue, Jazz Central, Bryant Lake Bowl and the State Theater in Minneapolis, and at Arts on Site, Center for Performance Research and Symphony Space in New York.
-She has held residencies at Air le Parc (France), American Tap Dance Foundation (New York), Everwood Farmstead Foundation (Wisconsin) and Southern Theater (Minneapolis).
+Named one of DANCE Magazine’s 25 to Watch, Kaleena Miller has received a McKnight Fellowship for Dance and a Sage Award for People’s Choice, was a finalist for the Jerome Hill Fellowship, and has received funding from the Jerome Foundation and Minnesota State Arts Board.
+Her work has been presented in Minneapolis, New York and Chicago, and she has held residencies at Air le Parc (France), American Tap Dance Foundation (New York), Everwood Farmstead Foundation (Wisconsin) and Southern Theater (Minneapolis).

 She is thankful for and deeply indebted to her first tap dance teachers: Karla Grotting and Char Weiss.